 Ok.
 So now we have routed the drum tracks to two separate mixer tracks.
 Rename them in a style of ‘Drums Wet’ & ‘Drums Dry’.
 Into ‘Drums Wet’ -track we are going to add the compression and ‘Drums Dry’ -track we leave dry.

-So, route the ‘Drums Wet’ & ‘Drums Dry’ -mixer tracks to a empty mixer track (this time using right click & choosing ‘Route to this track only’).
+So, route the ‘Drums Wet’ & ‘Drums Dry’ -mixer tracks to an empty mixer track (this time using right click & choosing ‘Route to this track only’).

 Okay.
 Now we are going add some heavy compression to the ‘Drums Wet’ -mixer track.
-We are going to use compression here as a effect rather than just controlling the dynamics.
+We are going to use compression here as an effect rather than just controlling the dynamics.

 I also added Fruity Limiter to the ‘Drums Wet’ -mixer track just to increase the volume level as the above mentioned Rough Rider -settings brings the volume levels down.